-A couple of weeks ago I was doing some interviews to select a PA for a medium size business.
+A couple of weeks ago I was doing some interviews to select a PA for a medium-size business.
 When the question of, “Tell me about your strengths?” was asked it was surprising out of the 11 candidates interviewed 2 were thoroughly prepared.
-The others whilst their answers were good, were deliver with plenty of filler words like, ahh, mmm, not sure, how would you like me to answer that?…what? …it was disappointing.
+The others whilst their answers were good, were delivered with plenty of filler words like, ahh, mmm, not sure, how would you like me to answer that?…what? …it was disappointing.

 “If you think it’s expensive to hire a professional to do the job, wait until you hire an amateur.”